ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ## HTTP Fields {#iana-fields}

-This document will request IANA to register the following new items in the "HTTP Field Name" registry maintained at
+This document requests IANA to register the following new items in the "HTTP Field Name" registry maintained at
 <[](https://www.iana.org/assignments/http-fields)>: